fredilarsen/ModuleInterface/examples/WebPage/WINDOWS_LINUX_LUDP/README.md

 This makes it possible to have one or more groups of SWBB connected modules reachable through one Switch for each group.

-These are two of many scenarios that can be used for this example setup.
+These are two of many scenarios that can be used for this example setup:
 ```
                                                        LAN (Ethernet)
                                        _______________________________________________